spdx/spdx-3-model/model/Core/Properties/created.md

 ## Summary

-Identifies when the SPDX document was originally created.
+Identifies when the Element was originally created.

 ## Description